XQP-Munich/LDPC4QKD/README.md

 ## Attributions

-- Some of the simulation/benchmarking programs use [CmdParser](https://github.com/FlorianRappl/CmdParser), a simple command line argument parser (MIT license, the sources are included in this repository at `benchmarks/CmdParser-1.1.0`).
+Some of the simulation/benchmarking programs use
+- [CmdParser](https://github.com/FlorianRappl/CmdParser), a simple command line argument parser (MIT license, the sources are included in this repository at `external/CmdParser-91aaa61e`).
+Copyright (c) 2015 - 2016 Florian Rappl
+- [json](https://github.com/nlohmann/json), a JSON parser (MIT License and others, see header `external/json-6af826d/json.hpp`). © 2013-2022 Niels Lohmann.